kaigorod/nirdjs/README.md

 ## Atoms stay protected

 Notice that `counterAtom` is not exported directly.
-This way we avoid unexpected direct modifications of the charm we created.
+This way we avoid unexpected direct modifications of the atom we created.

-Instead, we create and expose micro-API to interact with the charm.
+Instead, we create and expose micro-API to interact with the atom.

 ## useCounter